- Delfin I

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking

-Arrive in Iquitos and transfer to Nauta, the heart of the Peruvian Amazon.
-Settle into your suite and take in the view as you embark on your Amazon adventure.
-Enjoy fine Peruvian cuisine on your first evening surrounded by the sounds of the Amazon.
+Arrive in Iquitos and be greeted at the airport and transferred by private vehicle to Nauta, the heart of the Peruvian Amazon.
+Embark the vessel, settle into your suite and begin enjoying the view on your Amazon adventure.
+Dine on authentic Peruvian cuisine surrounded by the sounds of the Amazon.

 Please note that the day-to-day schedule must be considered approximate.
 The exact order of the days and specific features may be altered due to navigational considerations.

-Cabin accommodations; guided excursions; all meals while onboard; all bar consumptions except premium brands; house wines with all meals; transfer to/from vessel in Nauta when using recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve.
+Cabin accommodations; guided excursions; all meals while onboard; natural juices, soda, coffee, tea, water, beer, and house cocktails; house wines with lunch and dinner; transfer to/from vessel in Nauta when using recommended Iquitos flights; entrance fee to Pacaya Samiria National Reserve; kayaking and paddleboarding.

-Airfare to and from Iquitos; cost of medical emergencies (including evacuation); travel insurance; departure taxes; passport expenses; visa fees if applicable; mini bar consumptions; items of a personal nature; guide and crew gratuities (US$120 suggested per guest); fuel surcharge may apply.
+Airfare; cost of medical emergencies (including evacuation); additional transportation services; travel insurance; departure taxes; passport expenses; visa fees if applicable; premium liquors and cocktails; mini bar consumptions; items of a personal nature such as boutique purchases; guide and crew gratuities ($120 suggested per guest); fuel surcharge may apply.